Swan and ArabicMTEB: Dialect-Aware, Arabic-Centric, Cross-Lingual, and Cross-Cultural Embedding Models and Benchmarks: Swan

-\textbf{\ourmodel-Large.} \ourmodel-Large is based on ArMistral-7B, an in-house further pretrained version of Mistral-7B \cite{jiang2023mistral7b} (Further details about ArMistral can be found in Appendix~\ref{Appendix: training_mistral}).
-To train \ourmodel-Large, we use LoRA \cite{hu2021lora} for parameter efficient training and InfoNCE loss \cite{oord2019representationlearningcontrastivepredictive, ma2023finetuningllamamultistagetext} for optimization.
-The model was trained for three epochs on the entire dataset with a learning rate of $5e^{-6}$ and a batch size of 128, incorporating seven hard negatives. \ourmodel-Large has $7.2B$ parameters and a dimension size of 4096.
-More details about data preprocessing and training process can be found in Appendix \ref{Appendix: training}.
+\textbf{\largem.} \largem~is based on ArMistral-7B, an in-house further pretrained version of Mistral-7B \cite{jiang2023mistral7b}\footnote{Further details about ArMistral can be found in Appendix~\ref{Appendix: training_mistral}.}.
+To train \largem, we use LoRA \cite{hu2021lora} for parameter efficient training and InfoNCE loss for optimization.
+We train the model for three epochs on the entire dataset with a learning rate of $5e^{-6}$ and a batch size of $128$, incorporating seven hard negatives. \largem~has $7.2B$ parameters and a dimension size of $4,096$.